ryanwentzel/ryanlwentzel.com/collections/_newsletter/2024-05-06-christ-of-the-abyss.md

 ---
 Close to 1,000 feet off Italy's Ligurian coast, between Camogli and Portofino, an eight-foot-tall, 900-pound bronze statue of Jesus Christ stands on the floor of the Mediterranean Sea.
 It has been there since August 22, 1954.

-The statue, known as *Il Christo Degli Abissi* (Christ of the Abyss), is the work of Italian artist Guido Galletti.
-He created it to memorialize all who have died in the sea.
+The statue, created by Italian artist Guido Galletti, is known as *Il Christo Degli Abissi* (Christ of the Abyss).
+With its raised head and outstretched arms, it's as if the statue pronounces a benediction on all who descend the watery depths.

-"The only way to see [the statue] is to swim down, down, down; and the further you go down, the closer you'll be to seeing Jesus looking up and reaching upward to us," explains Isaac Wardell, director of The Porter's Gate Worship Project.
-"When we go down to the depths, [Jesus] is already there."
+"The only way to see it is to swim down, down, down; and the further you go down, the closer you'll be to seeing Jesus looking up and reaching upward to us," explains Isaac Wardell, director of The Porter's Gate Worship Project.
+"When we go down to the depths, he is already there."

-The symbolism is powerful.
+The metaphor is powerful.

-Wardell and fellow musicians Matt Maher, Kate Bluett, and Doe Jones wrote a song reflecting this precious biblical truth.
+Wardell and fellow musicians Matt Maher, Kate Bluett, and Doe Jones wrote a song inspired by Galletti's underwater sculpture.
 It's called "Christ is Lower Still."

 [![YouTube video for the song Christ is Lower Still by The Porter's Gate](https://d1yo597syf8yny.cloudfront.net/assets/img/newsletter/video-christ-is-lower-still.jpg "Christ Is Lower Still by The Porter's Gate")](https://youtu.be/_G5U0NDxdxU?si=SplOO1BFa0scIcIg)